Edward Schillebeeckx: Early life and ordination

 He was born in Antwerp on 12 November 1914, the sixth of 14 children in a middle-class family.
 After being educated by the Jesuits at Turnhout, Schillebeeckx entered the Dominican Order in 1934.
 He studied theology and philosophy at the Catholic University of Leuven.
 In 1941 he was ordained to the priesthood.
 In 1943 he finalized his studies in Turnhout and moved to Ghent, where he studied at the Dominican house; he was strongly influenced by Dominicus De Petter's courses in phenomenology.
 After three years of studying philosophy at Ghent, Schillebeeckx heeded the call up of the Belgian Armed Forces in 1938, leaving the army again in August 1939.
 But one and a half months after that he was summoned to return, due to the start of World War II and he left the Army only after the defeat of the Belgian Armed Forces by the German occupiers.
 Schillebeeckx then entered the Dominican study house at Leuven, where he stayed until 1945.
-From that year to July 1946, he studied at the Dominican study centre Le Saulchoir at Étiolles, near Paris, where representatives of the nouvelle théologie movement such as Marie-Dominique Chenu and Yves Congar introduced him to modern Catholic theology as well as to the thought of Calvinist theologians like Karl Barth.
+From that year to July 1946, he studied at the Dominican study centre Le Saulchoir at Étiolles, near Paris, where representatives of the nouvelle théologie movement such as Marie-Dominique Chenu and Yves Congar introduced him to modern Catholic theology as well as to the thought of neo-Calvinist theologian Karl Barth.